Skip to Main Content

 cover art

-Roots - Recommended by Taylor Herald, Writing Specialist
+Roots - Recommended by Taylor Pryor, Writing Specialist

 Roots is a groundbreaking story of history and family that galvanized the nation and created an extraordinary political, racial, social, and cultural dialogue.
 It also won both the Pulitzer Prize and the National Book Award.